-A stroke is a catastrophic life event, leaving a stroke victim with devastating impairments that has mental and physical consequences.
-Suffering from a stroke can destroy a successful medical or business career as well as cause impairments to speech and mobility.
-Medical professionals who suffered a stroke should let an experienced Philadelphia stroke attorney from Seltzer & Associates handle their disability insurance case and work for you to obtain your benefits.
+A stroke is a potentially catastrophic life event, leaving a stroke victim with devastating mental and physical impairments.
+Suffering from a stroke can destroy a successful medical or business career by causing impairments to speech and mobility.
+Medical professionals who suffer a stroke should let an experienced Philadelphia stroke attorney from Seltzer & Associates handle their disability insurance case and work to obtain your benefits.

 Diagnosing a Stroke

-A stroke occurs from a hemorrhage, or a blockage preventing blood from reaching the brain.
+A stroke occurs from a hemorrhage or a blockage preventing blood from reaching the brain.
 Getting medical care quickly is crucial in improving the odds of recovery for a stroke victim.
 To diagnose the stroke, imaging such as CT scans or MRIs to identify the bleed or the blockage and investigate brain activity.
-In addition, electrical activity testing can demonstrate the brain’s electrical activity and the body’s response to the brain, including vision, hearing and other sensations.
+Electrical activity testing can also demonstrate the brain’s electrical activity and the body’s response to the brain, including vision, hearing, and other sensations.
 Blood flow tests can identify blockages and help develop an appropriate action plan to treat the stroke.

 Our Philadelphia Stroke Attorney Recognizes the Consequences of Strokes on Medical Professionals